 A payment portal gives your customers the freedom to pay invoices online at their convenience.
 In the busyness of our lives, it can be challenging to find time to write a check or make a phone call to make a payment.
 Not to mention that as the internet becomes an increasingly popular platform to make payments on, a customer portal increases your chances of receiving payments on time.
 And who doesn’t love the sound of that?

-As credit cards continue to rise as the , businesses must be diligent in who they choose to process their card transactions.
+As credit cards continue to rise as the leading method of payment, businesses must be diligent in who they choose to process their card transactions.
 Intuit’s integrated merchant services can seem like the easiest route, but the high processing and per-transaction fees they tack on make even double data entry seem appealing.

 Thankfully, now that you know how to select a payment processor for QuickBooks, you don’t have to settle for Intuit’s native software.